DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 <img src="/images/left-plate.png" alt="My completed left plate">

-The plate holds each switch in place before soldering to the PCB by holding them in square holes.
-To model the plates, I created secondary versions of the PCBs where I replaced each switch with a 14x14mm hole (necessary for Kailh Choc switches) and removed all other components to create an image of the plate.
+The plate holds switches in place for soldering.
+I modeled the plate by exporting a PCB layout, swapping the switches for 14x14mm cutouts (for Kailh Choc switches), and removing unnecessary elements.

 <img src="/images/case-and-plate.png" alt="My completed keyboard design">

 This was my first-ever Fusion project, so it took me quite a while to figure out the ropes.
-It helped me quite a bit to export KiCad's 3D model of my PCB into Fusion to ground my ideas.
+It helped me to export KiCad's 3D model of my PCB into Fusion as a reference.
 All I needed to include was on/off switch access, space for a battery within the case, and holes for M2 bolts.
-While I would make several major changes for my v2 edition, I'm still quite proud of the effective case I was able to build without any help.
+I'd make several major changes for a second edition, I'm still quite proud of the effective case I was able to build without any help.

 #### Side Note: Mounting Styles

 <img src="/images/mounting-styles.png" alt="Thomas Baart's mounting styles infographic">

-It's very easy to build each component of the keyboard separately without ever considering how they will come together.
+It’s easy to design components separately without planning assembly.
 Thankfully, this [cheat sheet](https://thomasbaart.nl/2019/04/07/cheat-sheet-custom-keyboard-mounting-styles/) from Thomas Baart makes keyboard mounting quite easy to understand.
-I ended up settling on my own version of the "Integrated Plate" mount where I left the screws visible for a unique DIY look.
+I settled on my own version of the "Integrated Plate" mount where I left the screws visible for a unique DIY look.

 ### Part 3: Ordering and Assembly

-The parts I designed would've made for great 3d printing practice but unfortunately I do not have access to one.
-This meant two things for me: I needed to order them using online services, and they needed to be *perfect*.
-I did as much simulation and iteration as I could on my design before ordering my parts from [SendCutSend](https://sendcutsend.com/?srsltid=AfmBOoqlO94FP7pZe-f5gklTzPy-zCSYgoJpp9qH5sLmD3wqT4UM_TGb) and [JLCPCB](https://jlcpcb.com/).
+I would have loved to 3d print these parts, but unfortunately I do not have access to a printer.
+I needed to order them using online services, and they needed to be *perfect*.
+After several rounds of iteration, I ordered my plate from [SendCutSend](https://sendcutsend.com/?srsltid=AfmBOoqlO94FP7pZe-f5gklTzPy-zCSYgoJpp9qH5sLmD3wqT4UM_TGb) and the case/PCB from [JLCPCB](https://jlcpcb.com/).
 I sourced the other parts (Keycaps, switches, buttons, etc.) online.
-There was no one-stop-shop for everything, but I recommend [typeractive](https://typeractive.xyz/) especially for split keyboards.
+For split keyboards, I recommend [typeractive](https://typeractive.xyz/).

 <img src="/images/parts.JPG" alt="The case, PCB, and plate">

-The case is resin and the plate is aluminum (1mm thick, although kailh switches prefer 1.2mm plate thickness)
+The case is resin and the plate is aluminum (Kailh switches prefer 1.2mm plate thickness, but mine is 1mm and it works great).

 Once everything arrived, I soldered my components and assembled the case.
-The final thing to do was code the firmware for my keyboard and I was done!
+The final step was coding the firmware.

 ### Part 4: The Code

 The standard firmware for keyboards like mine is [ZMK](https://zmk.dev/), an open-source software built to make bluetooth integration as easy as possible.
 ZMK utilizes a "Device Tree" configuration system that allows me to describe the matrix, microcontroller, pins used, sensors, etc. These configurations are then compiled into the firmware automatically by Github, giving me files to flash onto my keyboard.

-ZMK is particularly handy because it comes with many pre-configured layouts requiring little to no adjustments before it can be used.
-Unfortunately for me, since I designed this board from scratch, I needed to create my own device tree from scratch for my keyboard.
-This includes defining the split keyboard matrix, which microcontrollers/pins I used, and the keyboard layout I want.
-Here, I'll go over the most important things I learned.
+While ZMK has many pre-made layouts, building from scratch meant I had to define my own device tree.
+Here I will cover the config, pins, keyboard matrix, and desired layout.

 <img src="/images/zmk-filesystem.png" alt="The ZMK filesystem">

-The .defconfig, .conf, and .shield files contain important information telling ZMK how to treate my keyboard.
-For example, the .defconfig file tells ZMK that my keyboard is named "splitty" and that the left half is "central," meaning the left half communicates with the computer.
-The "peripheral" right half simply sends its key presses to the left half to be sent to the computer.
+The .defconfig, .conf, and .shield files define core ZMK behavior.
+For example, .defconfig tells ZMK the keyboard name and which side is central (the left side talks to the computer; the right sends keypresses wirelessly to the left):

 ```c
 //Kconfig.defconfig